-Centralized Systems
+Centralized Database Systems

+- Run on a single, centralized computer system that does not interact with other computer systems. - A centralized computer system may run single-user or multi-user systems.

+Single-User and Multi-User Systems

-- Run on a single computer system and do not interact with other computer systems. - General-purpose computer system: one to a few CPUs and a number of device controllers that are connected through a common bus that provides access to shared memory. - Single-user system (e.g., personal computer or workstation): desktop unit, single user, usually has only one CPU and one or two hard disks; the OS may support only one user. - Multi-user system: more disks, more memory, multiple CPUs, and a multi-user OS.
-Serve a large number of users who are connected to the system via terminals.
+• Single-user system (e.g., smartphone or personal computer): single user, usually has only one CPU (with multiple cores) and one or two disks; the OS may support only one user.

+• Multi-user system: more disks, more memory, multiple CPUs, and a multi-user OS.
+Serve a large number of users who are connected to the system remotely.
 Often called server systems.

-A Centralized Computer System
+Embedded Databases

+• Databases on single-user systems may come with limited functionality:

+- simple concurrency control schemes - basic (e.g., copy before update) or no recovery mechanisms - provide API instead of declarative interface like SQL

+• Such systems are called embedded databases and are typically linked to a single application.

-Client-Server Systems/1
+Centralized and Client-Server Systems